aik2mlj/espnet/egs2/12m/spk1/README_inference_guide.md

 ### Step 1: Start Database

-A `docker-compose.yml` file is provided in this directory.
-Start the PostgreSQL database with pgvector extension:
+You can use the `docker-compose.yml` file in this directory to start the PostgreSQL database with pgvector extension:

 ```bash
 docker-compose up -d